Day 1: London

 Day 30: Budapest

 We spent our first day in Budapest by going to the Buda castle, on the other side of the river.
 We walked through the museum after walking up the hill and I was so worn down by the heat that I got lunch and went back to the Airbnb for a while.
 After we’d cooled down a bit and had cold showers we headed out to the parliament house and the two underground museums that accompanied the building.
-Unfortunately, we needed guided tours to get into the building which were all booked out and the

 Day 32: Budapest/ Prague